hyprwm/hyprland-wiki/content/hypr-ecosystem/user/xdg-desktop-portal-hyprland.md

 If you see a crash, it's likely you are missing either `qt6-wayland` or `qt5-wayland`.

-If the portal does not autostart, does not function when manually started, and does not produce any error logs, it's very likely your [XDG env variables](../../../configuring/core/environment-variables/#xdg-specifications) are messed up.
+If the portal does not autostart, does not function when manually started, and does not produce any error logs, it's very likely your XDG [environment variables](../../../configuring/core/environment-variables) are messed up.
+Hyprland will set these for you by default; avoid overriding them unless you really know what you're doing.

 ## Configuration